Huayno: Dance

-The dance begins with the man offering his right arm to the women as an invitation for her to dance (there is even a special word for this action, wayñukuy "to invite woman to dance a wayñu").
+The dance begins with the man offering his right arm to the woman as an invitation for her to dance (there is even a special word for this action, wayñukuy "to invite woman to dance a wayñu").
 Alternatively, he puts his handkerchief on the shoulder of the woman.
 Next, the partners walk along an enclosure, and finally they dance.
 The dance consists of an agile and vigorous stamping of the feet during which the man follows the woman, opposite to front, touching her with his shoulders after having turned around, and only occasionally he touches his right arm to the left hand of his partner while both swing to the rhythm of the music.
 His movements are happy and roguish.